Pami-1/Pami/README.md

 data preprocessing, feature extraction, and classification.
-For the target function, Pami detects it with the help of anomaly detection models and vulnerability patterns generated in the training phase to generate feature vectors of the function.
+For the target function, Pami detects it with the help of anomaly detection models and vulnerability patterns generated in the training phase to generate feature vectors of the function.<br><br>
+The source code and dataset of Pami will be published here after the paper is accepted.